chefkjd/MixSplitR/README.md

 - Place them in the same folder as MixSplitR.exe
 - Check that files aren't corrupted

+### Program asks for API credentials again
+- The `config.json` file may be missing from the program folder
+- Make sure `config.json` is in the same folder as MixSplitR.exe
+- If you moved the program, move the `config.json` file too
+- If the file was deleted, you'll need to re-enter your credentials (they'll be saved again)

 ### "API Error" or "Recognition Failed"
 - Check your ACRCloud credentials in `config.json`
 - Verify you haven't exceeded your monthly quota